MoJoMoon/codepedia-content/content/python/concepts/built-in-functions/complex.md

 ## Definition

-Converts a given string into a ccomplex number.
+Converts a given string into a complex number.

 ## Syntax